Welcome to Fergusson Intermediate

 The motto “Dulcius ex Asperis”means “Sweeter because of Difficulty” and relates to the crest which shows a bee trying to get nectar from a thistle.
 In the school context this means that the harder you strive, the greater the rewards and that difficult goals are worth attaining.

-We are a U5 school with a roll of approximately 395 students.
-We have 13 composite Year 7 and Year 8 classes.
-These classes are organised into three syndicates each of which is led by a Senior Teacher.
-We are a Decile 7 school, drawing students, in the main, from Trentham, Silverstream, Pinehaven and Stokes Valley.
+We are a U5 school with a roll of approximately 508 students.
+We have 16 composite Year 7 and Year 8 classes.
+These classes are organised into four syndicates each of which is led by a Senior Teacher.
+Our students, in the main are drawn from Trentham, Silverstream, Pinehaven and Stokes Valley.